 Deadlines are a critical element of the BEAD Process: It is recommended to submit challenges early.
 If any errors exist, there will be an opportunity to re-submit, but only within the Challenge Phase window.
-Challengers will have 60 calendar days to submit a challenge from the time the initial list of unserved and underserved locations, community anchor institutions, and existing enforceable commitments are posted.
-The Arizona Commerce Authority State Broadband Office aims to run the Challenge Phase from March 15, 2024, to May 14th, 2024.
+No changes will be accepted after the 60-day Challenge Phase window.